Jino-James/Stock-Market/README.md

 # ANALYSIS
-## Objective
+## <h3 style="color:#4A90E2;">Objectives</h3>
-tock market portfolio optimization involves analyzing price trends, calculating expected returns and volatilities, and determining the correlations between different stocks to achieve diversification.
+Stock market portfolio optimization involves analyzing price trends, calculating expected returns and volatilities, and determining the correlations between different stocks to achieve diversification.
 Using techniques such as Modern Portfolio Theory (MPT), we can construct an efficient portfolio that relies on the efficient frontier to represent the optimal trade-off between risk and return.

 The expected results from stock market portfolio optimization include identifying the portfolio with the highest Sharpe ratio, which indicates the best risk-adjusted return and provides a clear allocation strategy for the selected stocks to achieve long-term investment goals.

-### Stock Market Performance
+### <h3 style="color:#4A90E2;">Stock Market Performance</h3>

 Tracking the adjusted close prices of prominent stocks over time provides valuable insights into the trends and volatility of key companies.
 In this segement, we focus on four major stocks: HDFC Bank (HDFCBANK.NS), Infosys (INFY.NS), Reliance (RELIANCE.NS), and TCS (TCS.NS), examining how their adjusted close prices have evolved.
 By visualizing these trends, we aim to understand the comparative stability and growth of each stock, which is crucial for investors and analysts.